 GOALS FY 2025 STATUS FY 2026 PROJECTED

-FY 2026
+FY 2026 FY 2026

-Work with our streminders to cust software company to implement phone call and text omers.
-In progress In progress
+Work with our streminders to customers In progress

 2. Work with our scustomers. software company to provide the Tyler App. to our In progress In progress

-OR JECTIVES FOR FISH CAL VEAD 2026
+OBJECTIVES FOR FISC CAL YEAR 2026